ga-mitchell/ga-mitchell.github.io/_pages/about.md

 ### My Background
 -->

-Note: Parts of this website is still under construction and will be updated son.
+Note: Parts of this website is still under construction, and I plan to significantly expand it over the next few months.